 For organizations, embracing remote learning could mean reducing the cost of learning and development programs.
 By not having to pay for venue space for training days, your company could reinvest that money into other areas of your business.

-Companies who support remote working opportunities have a 25% reduced employee turnover rate compared to those who do not support remote working.
+Companies that support remote working opportunities have a 25% reduced employee turnover rate compared to those who do not support remote working.

 For your employees, remote learning could lead to increased employee engagement, performance and productivity by allowing them to complete training exercises in their own time and in a format that suits their needs.